Indian Union Muslim League: Controversies

-The judicial commission which probed the 2002 Marad massacre concluded that IUML was directly involved in the conspiracy and execution of the massacre.

-Political activities
+The party when in control of the local self-government department, issued a circular which legalised marriage for Muslim women between ages of 16 and 18 and Muslim men below age 21.The circular was later amended after backlash.

 The Muslim League has opposed the Supreme Court of India verdict regarding entry of adult women to Sabarimala temple.
 It is also at odds with several LGBTQ rulings from the Supreme Court.
 The party also supports the primacy of Muslim Personal Law among Indian Muslims.

 IUML opposes implementing gender neutrality and comprehensive sex education in school curriculum saying that it promotes homosexuality, leads to sexual anarchy and is part of an atheist-liberal conspiracy to destroy religious values.

 An article by the current president of the Muslim League, on Hagia Sophia, seemed to support the views of political Islam.

-Muslim League generally presents itself as a patriarchal and conservative political party in Kerala.
-This was evident from a recent controversy involving the women's youth wing of the party.
+Muslim League generally presents itself as a conservative political party in Kerala.
+In 2021, ten female leaders from the disbanded Haritha state committee lodged a police complaint against the state president of the Muslim Students Federation (MSF) and the Malappuram district general secretary, accusing them of making sexual remarks.